MicrosoftDocs/fabric-docs/docs/data-science/read-write-powerbi.md

 description: Learn how to use read and write data from and to Power BI in the Data Science workload. ms.reviewer: larryfr ms.author: marcozo
-author: marcozo
+author: eisber
 ms.topic: how-to
 ms.date: 05/04/2023
 ms.search.form: Read write powerbi
 ---

-# How to read data from Power BI Datasets
+# How to read and write data from and to Power BI Datasets

 [!INCLUDE [preview-note](../includes/preview-note.md)]